edavis71/SDMprimers/README.md

 ### Prerequisites

-This program was implemented for use with python version HERE
+This program was implemented for use with python version 2.7

 A text file containing the annotation for the protein change and HGVS nomenclature for each variant you want to design primers for is required as input along with a text file containing the cDNA sequence for the respective gene.